unixmiddleware/unixmiddleware.github.io/assignments/Racal Redac.md

 ## Summary:
 -	I assisted in the ‘porting’ of CAD/CAM software written in ‘C’ for use on UNIX hosts to run under DEC VAX VMS.
 -	Extensive programming in
 	- UNIX shell scripts
 	- VMS DCL scripts
+	- Several variants of C
 	- Informix databases
-  - several variants of C
 	- Informix 4GL.